nipo/nsl/lib/nsl_inet/stream_ethernet/index.rst

 and that table alone decides ethertypes, in both directions.

-* ``stream_ethernet_receiver`` filters frames on destination address (local address, reported as unicast, or broadcast; multicast group addresses are dropped), dispatches them on ethertype, and replaces the frame block by the context block carrying the frame source address.
+* ``stream_ethernet_receiver`` filters frames on destination address (local address, reported as unicast, broadcast, or an entry of the ``multicast_c`` table, reported as the multicast casting of its index; other multicast group addresses are dropped), dispatches them on ethertype, and replaces the frame block by the context block carrying the frame source address.
 Mac padding is left in place for the layer above to ignore;

 * ``stream_ethernet_transmitter`` funnels frames from every layer-3
-  port, crafting the ethernet header from the context peer, the local address, and the ethertype of the port the frame came from.
-The context casting field is ignored;
+  port, crafting the ethernet header from the local address, the ethertype of the port the frame came from, and, as destination, the ``multicast_c`` entry the context casting names, or the context peer for any other casting;

 * ``stream_ethernet_layer`` pairs the two.